kadrlica/des-conda/README.md

 # des-conda

 Control tools for the DES Anaconda installation at Fermilab.
-More information on Anaconda and conda can be found [here](https://anaconda.org/) and [here](https://conda.io/docs/index.html)
+Follow the links for more information on [Anaconda](https://anaconda.org/) and [conda](https://conda.io/docs/index.html).

 The following instructions assume that your environment has the alias defined in [config/bashrc](config/bashrc).

 ## Installing Conda

-ADVICE: If we were starting over, it may have been a better choice to start from a miniconda installation.
+ADVICE: If we were starting over, it may have been a better choice to start from a [miniconda](https://conda.io/miniconda.html) installation.
 This would keep the base/root environment very minimal.

-Initial `anaconda` installation only needs to happen once, so you proably won't need this, but just in case it is recorded for posterity.
+Initial Anaconda installation only needs to happen once, so you proably won't need this, but just in case it is recorded for posterity.

 ```
 > ssh -l cvmfsdes oasiscfs02.fnal.gov
 > cd $DES_PATH
 > cvmfs_transaction
-# Check https://www.continuum.io/downloads for the latest installer
+# Check https://www.anaconda.com/download/ for the latest installer
 > wget https://repo.continuum.io/archive/Anaconda3-4.4.0-Linux-x86_64.sh
 > bash Anaconda2-4.4.0-Linux-x86_64.sh
 > screen_publish